oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      Also, if you run the `docker images` command, then you will see a Docker image named `model-in-image:WLS-v2`.

+     > Note: If you have Kubernetes cluster worker nodes that are remote to your local machine, then you need to put the image in a location that these nodes can access.
+See [Ensuring your Kubernetes cluster can access images](#ensuring-your-kubernetes-cluster-can-access-images).

+#### Deploy resources - Introduction

 1. Set up and apply a domain resource that is similar to your "Update1" use case domain resource but with a different image:

    > **Note**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the paths, files, and image names below.